Rosalinda (Mexican TV series): Plot

 Fedra tries making Fernando José stay with her, and to prevent a divorce, announces that she is pregnant with his child.
 Fedra then seduces Aníbal, her Sister, Lucía's husband, in order to get herself pregnant with his child.
 Abril leaves Beto after she witnesses him kissing Valeria.

 Rosalinda, is saved by Agustín Morales, a fan of her singing, who rescues her from one of Valeria's evil schemes, and decides to start a romance with her, Agustín eventually takes legal action on Fernando José and Fedra, to win back Erika, which eventually succeeds.
 Rosalinda tries rekindling her romance with Fernando José, which at first, goes smoothly, but Fernando José, eventually decides to stay by Fedra's side, after learning that she has a disease that has no cure, and that she will eventually die.
 After the death of Fedra, Lucía decides to raise the child of Aníbal and Fedra, forgiving Aníbal in the process.

 Rosalinda, thinking that Fernando José started loving her again just to spite her, decides to attend a charity event in which Valeria is present.
 Rosalinda donates all of her wedding jewelry gifted to her by Fernando José, and shames Valeria, after revealing to all of Valeria's friends, that Abril Quiñones, whom everyone thought was just a maid, is actually the abused daughter of Valeria and El Miserias.
 As Fernando José finally accepts who his real mother is, Verónica explains that Valeria was her Cousin and husband's secret lover, and the two conspired against her to steal all of her wealth, framing Verónica for a thievery she never committed, leading to how she ended up poor.
-As Fernando José abandons Valeria after all she has done, Valeria and Beto are both arrested by the police, after one of Beto's accomplices who never got paid for running Bertha over with a car, turns in the note that Bertha wrote, that was never destroyed, due to Beto wanting to use it to possibly blackmail Valeria in the future.
+As Fernando José abandons Valeria after all she has done, Valeria and Beto are both arrested by the police, after Cosme, Valeria’s Bodyguard is revealed to be part of the police, who finds evidence of Valeria’s crimes, in the note that Bertha wrote, which was never burned because Beto wanted to use it to possibly blackmail Valeria in the future.

 Rosalinda is preparing to marry Agustín, but during the wedding ceremony, Agustín rejects Rosalinda, saying that her heart belongs to Fernando José, Rosalinda decides to remarry Fernando José.